History of the Jews in Białystok: Early years

-The second center of religious life was located near Kupiecka Street (currently Malmeda Street), Żydowska Street (now Białówny street) and Giełdowa street (now Spółdzielcza street), and its center was a reformed synagogue called Chorsul (stood in the place of today's 6 Białówny Street).
+The second center of Jewish concentration and religious life was located near Kupiecka Street (now Malmeda Street), Żydowska Street (now Białówny street), Giełdowa street (now Spółdzielcza street) and Zielona street (now Zamenhofa street), and its center was a reformed Chorszul Synagogue.
+This area has developed chaotically with densely built wooden and stone buildings.

-In the 19th century another two, poorer neighborhoods of the city were developing Chanajki and Piaski (area of the Młynowa, Brukowa, Grunwaldzka, Kijowska, Krakowska, Marmurowa, Stoleczna, Sukienna, Mławska, Odeska, Cieszyńska, Angielska, Sosnowa, Czarna streets as well as Rynek Sienny).
+In the 19th century another two, poorer neighbourhoods of the city were developing Chanajki and Piaski (area of the Młynowa, Brukowa, Grunwaldzka, Kijowska, Krakowska, Marmurowa, Stoleczna, Sukienna, Mławska, Odeska, Cieszyńska, Angielska, Sosnowa, Czarna streets as well as Rynek Sienny).